 About 50 alumni and friends attended the Tiger Talk regarding Climate Change on 5/18/11.
 The three panelists gave an excellent balanced discussion of the debate on climate change and its ramifications.
 Many attending had questions for the panelists, and a good night was had by all.
 Thank you for those who attended and for the wonderful feedback that we have received.

-Posted by Princeton AAA almost 13 years ago.
+Posted by Princeton AAA over 13 years ago.

 More